 In preparing the draft By-law and reviewing companion documents, TRCA staff completed a review of the Use of Resources During an Election policy and procedures which were approved by the Authority in 2013.
-Staff has confirmed that the policy and procedures still meet TRCA's needs in the current environment, and as such do not recommend any changes to the policy and procedures, and are seeking Authority approval of the document.
+Staff has confirmed that the policy and procedures still meet TRCA's needs in the current environment and are therefore seeking Authority approval of these policies as part of this proposed By-law.